-For the rest of the day, Kora regaled Peter with tales of war-raptors, enchantments, and what it meant to live as an Indashi barbarian.
+For the rest of the day, Kora regaled Peter with tales of war-raptors, enchantments, and what it meant to be an Indashi barbarian.
 When she was done, Peter returned the favor; he gave her a crash course on Earth, the Bay Area, and the socioeconomic structures formed by modern-day humans.
-During the course of their talk, they wandered over to the Hawking Gymnasium, located on the school’s eastern edge.
-No one was there.
+As they conversed, they wandered over to the Hawking Gymnasium.
+It was completely empty.

-Peter picked the lock to a storage room padlock and grabbed a basketball.
-As they shot hoops, they continued to chat.
-Kora was describing Melthos’s Theorem of Interconnecting Worlds when Eun Yin walked into the gym.
+Peter picked the lock to a storage room and grabbed a basketball.
+They shot hoops and continued to chat.
+Kora was in the middle of describing Melthos’s Theorem of Interconnecting Worlds when Eun Yin walked into the gym.

 “Got your text.
 What’ve you been up to?”

 “Not much.”
-Peter went for a jump shot, bouncing the ball off the rim.
+Peter went for a jump shot.
+The ball bounced off the rim.
 Kora snatched it, shot, and missed.
 Eun was next; she arched it into an easy hook shot, swishing it through the netted hoop.